junxit/us-congress-bills-114/metadata.md

 - 2015-12-15 — Referred to the House Committee on the Judiciary.
 - 2015-12-15 — Referred to the Subcommittee on Regulatory Reform, Commercial And Antitrust Law.
 - 2015-12-15 — Sponsor introductory remarks on measure.
 (CR E1753)
+- 2015-12-16 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2015-12-16 — Considered as unfinished business. (consideration: CR H9339-9340)
+- 2015-12-16 — Considered under suspension of the rules. (consideration: CR H9335-9337)
+- 2015-12-16 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+4246.
+- 2015-12-16 — Motion to reconsider laid on the table Agreed to without objection.
+- 2015-12-16 — Mr. Goodlatte moved to suspend the rules and pass the bill.
+- 2015-12-16 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 419 - 1 (Roll no. 696). (text: CR H9336)
+- 2015-12-16 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 419 - 1 (Roll no. 696).(text: CR H9336)